Grant Awards Recipients

 Following the Spanish department’s decision to add accelerated Portuguese to its regular curriculum, Professor Yager utilized JCCTL funding to support a summer visit to Brazil.
 During this time, he lived with a Brazilian family, reinvigorated his Portuguese, traveled, and updated his cultural knowledge of Brazil.
 Additionally, he took photographs of different regions, collected regalia, and purchased video and other teaching materials for use in this course.

-Dave Powell (Education)
+Dave Powell (Public Policy)

 Each semester, students in Professor Powell’s Education 306:Educational Purposes, Methods, and Instructional Media in Social Studies, Art, and Music complete a “gallery walks” project, during which they are immersed in a particular piece of social studies content and are asked to research different ways of representing that content to others.
 This project is designed to help students develop the research skills they need in order to interpret subject matter content for teaching.
 Using JCCTL funding, Professor Powell accumulated his students’ research to create a website that showcases their work and intermingles it with other content related to social studies teaching.
 He anticipates that this website will be utilized by college graduates, future students, cooperating teachers, and others to explore and expand their skills in teaching social studies.
 Interested parties may visit the site and garner new ideas.